 Customers can use the bill calculator to compute how the proposed changes will affect them.

 Energy cost adjustments are separate from base rates.
 Cost adjustments are the mechanism that is used to pass along changes in fuel costs to customers -- up or down.
-We typically file for Electric and Gas Cost Adjustments on a quarterly basis.
-We will file the fall cost adjustments Oct.
+City Council approved the fall cost adjustments Oct.
 23 for a Nov.
 1, 2018 implementation.

 To learn more about specific rate classes, energy cost adjustments or our 2020 budget, click on an icon below.